FlossWare/jCommons/README.md

-# java
+# Commons
-Vanilla Java related code that can be shared across projects
+Vanilla Java related code that can be shared across projects.
+Similar in nature to [Apache Commons](https://commons.apache.org).